MrLogEN/4iz268-js-app/README.md

 This project was created for the 4IZ268 Web Technology course at Prague University of Economics and Business.

 ## How to run the app
+First, you need to install [Node.js 20 LTS](https://nodejs.org/en).

-First, run the development server:
+Second, navigate to the folder with the sorce code and run the development server:

 ```bash
 npm run dev